scafisystems/Weather-Conditions/README.md

 # Weather-Conditions

-This is a simple demo application to demonstrate how to use some features such as MVVM, ViewModel, LiveData, Coroutines, Navigation, Data Binding, Rerofit, Glide, Junit, Espresso and dependicy injection with Koin.
+This is a simple demo application to demonstrate how to use some features such as MVVM, ViewModel, LiveData, Coroutines, Navigation, Data Binding, Rerofit, Glide, Junit, Espresso and dependency injection with Koin.

 ✅ Images